QEDjl-project/.github/profile/README.md

 The `QED.jl` ecosystem is currently under construction, which means the packages in this organization, might and will change rapidly in time.
-However, semantic versioning is applyed to indicate breaking changes.
+However, semantic versioning is applied to indicate breaking changes.